 Sociology and criminal justice majors can participate in internships or off-campus study programs that take their learning beyond the classroom—to courtrooms, churches, correctional institutions, Native American reservations—anywhere you can study the behavior of people in groups.
-Northwestern’s Career Development Center will help you prepare for and find a program that matches your interests and talent.
+Northwestern’s Compass Center for Career & Calling will help you prepare for and find a program that matches your interests and talent.
 The experience will build your resume and increase your professional network.

 Local and regional internships

 Sociology/criminal justice majors who want to teach or work in criminal justice can student-teach or intern near campus in area schools or with local law enforcement.